Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 My point is, my mom was an upper class business woman and no one on the outside of the home/friend circle would ever have guessed her drug and alcohol use nor would they have believed for one minute that drugs and alcohol were being offered to their children by a respected neighbor :-(

 I"m not sure how I feel about this.
 I find parents just don't talk to their kids about these things.
 "Say No to Drugs" isn't enough.
 My parents were very liberal when it came to raising us.
 They let us experience life and make our own mistakes, try all kinds of things that teenagers want to try, but educated us at the same time.
 So we were both smart enough not to get in over our heads with our indulgences.
 Education is KEY!
 I don't see anything wrong with experimenting with things, as long as you are educated about it.
-I had friends who had very strict parents (basically not allowed to do anything), and they were the ones that rebelled and ended up doing bad things, not us.

 Although this isn't something I would ever do, I realize that some children might need this kind of structure.
 I just know this would have never been good for my brother or I. We were allowed to do many things, and because we were allowed, we didn't.
 No fun to do stuff you're allowed to do, right?
 Just my two cents. :)